Creating A WISP To Safeguard Client Data In Tax Preparation

 Overall, a data backup and recovery plan is essential for any tax preparation business that handles sensitive client information.
 By having a plan in place, businesses can quickly recover from a cyber attack or data breach and minimize any long-term damage.

-Developing Policies and Procedures for Employee Access and Use of Sensitive Data
+Developing Policies And Procedures For Employee Access And Use Of Sensitive Data

 Developing policies and procedures for employee access and use of sensitive data is crucial to ensuring that tax preparation businesses are protected against data breaches and cyber attacks.
 Tax preparers need to take appropriate steps to secure sensitive client information from insider threats, as well as external threats.